almende/eve/java_agents.md

 ## Context {#context}

-Each agent has a context available which can be used to persist the agents state.
+Each agent has a Context available which can be used to persist the agents state.
+The Context offers an interface which is independent of the platform where the agent is deployed, and is shared amongst all running instances of the agent.
 The Context can be accessed via the method `getContext`, and offers a simple key/value storage.
-It is shared amongst all running instances of an agent.

 The Context is meant for storing a limited amount of state parameters, and not as complete database solution.
 For storing large amounts of data,